Q. How long is the program?

 The nurse anesthesia major is organized within the context of the Graduate Nursing Program, and builds on the generalist preparation of the baccalaureate-prepared nurse.
 Graduates of the program are awarded a Master of Science in Nursing (MSN) degree and are eligible to take the National Board of Certificatoin and Recertification for Nurse Anesthetists (NBCRNA) National Certification Examination(NCE) for initial recognition as a CRNA.
 The program meets or exceeds the COA's minimum academic and clinical requirements.

 A. Applicants should contact the Financial Aid Office to learn about typical sources of graduate student financial aid.
 Limited funds are available through federally supported Professional Nurse Traineeships and Nurse Anesthesia Traineeships.
 The AANA Foundation awards more than 50 scholarships for nurse anesthesia students.
 Requirements for each scholarship and the amounts awarded vary.

 Q. When do admission interviews usually occur?

-A. In the fall 1 year prior to the January start of the program (example, interviews in the fall of 2015 will occur for a January 2017 start).
+A. In October prior to the January start of the program (example, interviews in the fall of 2017 will occur for a January 2018 start).
 This will allow students starting the program a full year to complete all six core nursing courses if they desire.
-This will allow the student more time to focus on nurse anesthesia courses and clinical rotations during the program.
+Those accepted would start the anesthesia courses in January 2019.